 Forest Guardian

-Meanwhile, it is not just words, it is our reality.
-It is inexplicable to be able to study and protect from everything that is most dear to me.
-To even be able to make it my profession is one of the best gifts that life could give me.
+For me, it is indescribable to be able to study and protect what is so close to my heart.
+To even be able to make it my profession is one of the best gifts that life could have given me.

 Founding Member WI Peru, Member of the Board of Directors WI Peru

 Having grown up in the Peruvian Amazon rainforest, I have been fascinated by nature since I was a child.
 That's why I did my bachelor's degree in forestry in Peru, then my master's degree in forest ecology in Germany, and am currently doing my PhD in plant ecology.
 The more I have learned, the more I have come to love and appreciate nature and everything that belongs to it.
-And I have developed a comprehensive understanding of how quickly humanity exploits nature.
+And I have developed a comprehensive understanding of how quickly mankind is exploiting nature.

 Rising population figures, deforestation, environmental pollution, the depletion of natural resources and all the associated consequences are problems that concern me every day.
 I would like to contribute to solving them.
 As a Peruvian, I look at these problems from a very personal perspective.
 As part of Wilderness International, I want to contribute to the protection and restoration of unique ecosystems around the world, starting in my own country.